pvnick/data_structures_and_algorithms/projects/1/input/cdal/cdal.md

 * Returns a pointer to the item held at the current iterator position by returning the value of operator*() with the address-of operator applied
 * The same validation measures apply here as to operator*()
-* The const keyword in the reference typedef guarantees that code which attempts to modify the referenced item will not compile
+* The const keyword in the pointer typedef guarantees that code which attempts to modify the referenced item will not compile

 self_reference operator=(const self_type& src)
 ------------